General 360º Feedback information

 - Step 2: The administrator triggers an email to let reviewees nominate who they want feedback from.
 Reviewees log in and nominate their reviewers, and indicate to their manager once they are done.
 Note: This step can be omitted if you want managers to decide who reviews who.

 - Step 3: Managers adjust and approve reviewers of their direct reports.
 Once approved, reviewers get notified.
 Also, once approved only managers can add additional reviewers, it's too late then for the reviewee to change their minds.
+Note: This step can be omitted if you want to skip to approval process.

 - Step 4: Reviewers write their feedback.
 Nothing is delivered before the deadline defined by the admin.
 Admins can easily remind those who are running late.